Rolle: Medieval Rolle

 In 1261, the Lords of Mont planned to build a city along the lake that would compete with the Aubonne and Saint-Prex.
 By around 1264, Rolle Castle was built to protect the pier at the lake.
 However, the planned city was never built by the Mont family.
 In 1291, the castle was in possession of Count Amadeus V of Savoy, who granted it to several different families as a fief.
 In 1295 it passed to the Knight Jean De Grailly the 1st who named it Ruello changed centuries later to Rolle.
 In the course of the rivalry between the Counts of Savoy and the Lords of Vaud, in 1319 Amadeus V of Savoy finally built a city around the castle.
 This new city closed a gap in the savoy settlements on the northern shores of Lake Geneva.
-The layout of the town, a large main street running parallel to the lake shore with a cross street the connects the port with the hinterland, follow the construction patterns of typical Zähringer towns.
+The layout of the town, a large main street running parallel to the lake shore with a cross street that connects the port with the hinterland, follow the construction patterns of typical Zähringer towns.

 The residents of Saint-Nicolas de Ver, possibly an unsuccessful town founded by the Lords de Mont, settled in Rolle.
 The new city, which was built with a palisade, was granted a city charter along the lines of the charter of Moudon.
 As compensation, Jean de Mont became a deputy ruler and received a dairy farm and half of the furnaces and mills.
 Starting in 1366, the citizens became exempt from tolls in Aubonne.
 The Duke of Savoy granted the right to hold a weekly market in 1425.
 In 1484, he elevated it from a feudal property to a free city.

 The fief of Le Rosey in the district of Rolle belonged to the lord of Vufflens in the middle of the 14th Century.
 It later passed into the possession of the lord of Avenches and the Praroman family.

 During the Bernese invasion of 1536, both Le Rosey Castle and Rolle Castle were attacked and burned.